What is ‘OPCAT’?

 How does OPCAT prevent mistreatment?

 OPCAT recognises the central importance of inspection as a way of preventing human rights violations.
 These inspections create transparency and accountability, which in turn act as a deterrent against future cruel treatment.

 The national part of the monitoring system introduced by OPCAT is a National Preventative Mechanism (NPM).
 NPMs conduct regular visits to all types of places where people are deprived of liberty.
 NPMs must be independent of the government, have access to all places of detention, all information related to such detention and to be able to talk privately with the people who are detained.

 The international part of this monitoring system is the Subcommittee on Prevention of Torture (SPT).

 Who benefits from OPCAT?

 Places of detention are not limited to prisons.
-The OPCAT applies to anywhere people are deprived of their liberty.
+OPCAT applies to any place where people are deprived of their liberty.
 The ratification of OPCAT would positively impact the lives of vulnerable children and adults.
 Examples of places of detention include, but are not limited to:

 - Psychiatric units

 For Ireland to meet its international obligations, we must put in place sufficient and effective safeguards to ensure that vulnerable individuals are not victimised.
 The Convention recognises that the most serious violations of human rights can take place in closed spaces.